lekrsu/shfw-walkthrough/README.md

 1. Sport mode, DPC, 20A, fully quadratic (1.0).
    - Acceleration boost, 100%.
-   - Brake boost, 0-100%, up to you, be aware that it's stong.
+   - Brake boost, 0-100%, up to you, be aware that it's strong.
   - Brake, 30A flat (0.0)

 2. Go to the field weakening tab and: